 The program provides a more efficient and convenient process for residents who want to contest these citations but don't want to travel to the Cook County Courthouse in Skokie or wait through long court calls.
 As well, the costs associated with bringing cases to court are reduced -- from the $135 fee charged by the Circuit Court to $50 imposed by Glenview to cover some of the costs of the Village's enforcement effort.

-Administrative hearings are typically scheduled the fourth Wednesday of the month at Village Hall, 2500 East Lake Avenue, in the Burnham Board Room.
+Administrative hearings are typically scheduled the second Wednesday of the month at Village Hall, 2500 East Lake Avenue, in the Burnham Board Room.

 For questions or information related to the Administrative Adjudication process, contact Julia Huinker, Police Records/ALJ Clerk at (847) 901-6009 for Police matters and Anna Grubisich, Community Development Administrative Coordinator at (847) 904-4304 for property violations.